luca959/NA-3/README.md

 As concerns for the Watts-Strogatz graph, is less robust than the Erdos-Renyi graph.
 In fact, to destroy compleately the graph we have to in the worst case remove roughly 50% of the nodes and in the best case 20%.

 On the other hand the behavior of the size of the largest connected component and the diameter is similar to the Erdos-Renyi graph.
+In this case the fast and slow attacks are the same of the previous graph but the fastest attack is the Closeness attack instead of the Betweenness attack.
+Since links are selected randomly, nodes with greater closeness are likely to have more links, which increases the likelihood that one of these links will be removed.
+Thus, nodes with greater closeness tend to be more affected by link removal than those with greater betweenness.

 ## 2. Testing on the Real Retwork